Keep the bored and destructive horse busy.

 Toys are good for bored and destructive horses!

-- You need to coat your pipes, doors, etc. with a deterent.
+- You need to coat your pipes, doors, etc. with a deterrent.
 Be sure to use one that does not test if you show.
 A bar of soap (the stinkiest you can find) works wonders, as do some of the chew deterrent sprays and pastes.